juctaposed/standup-squadrons/README.md

 Mapping out the process would look something like this.
 Obviously the actual topics need to be set by Leon or someone with more technical expertise, but this would provide a consistent path for hitting common technical concepts seen in coding challenges while giving leeway for breaks/other things to be added.

-### Optimizations
-If these sprints/recalls are being PREP'd out fully each time, sessions can take ~30 minutes, perhaps longer.
-The opportunity to have multiple hosts could make each session longer.
-If resources allow, we could have 2 hosts emulating a mock interview system:

-> Host 1 introduces a coding challenge that Host 2 must solve, Host 2 emphasizing PREP system and communication.
-Perhaps a group of hosts to add to simulation of nerves ;)

->>Personally, I found watching Leon PREPing out problems super valuable as a stepping stone to how I should be approaching them. e.g. nailing home how to think about string inputs (what characters?
-Num/Letters/Specials?
-Empty inputs?) and things of that nature was a big "ah-ha" moment for me.
-It might ease some peoples nerves to see how it's done in a "genuine" interview environment, calming one of many anxieties during this process... perhaps a gradual shift into mock interviews toward the end of sprints, or maybe just recalls can be mocks?
-Would love to hear ideas on this

- There is also the possibility of these being recorded (since this bit is purely educational, separated from Q&A) or can be kept a live experience, up to the hosts/Leons discretion.

-I love the idea of coding challenges being done on twitch.
-It allows for reviewing (VODs), especially for folks who cant make it live, but at the same time providing folks who can make it live to ask questions.
-It can also be a good way of building up the hosts' following, especially if they're part of the stream team.
-Q&A can be moved to Discord after the coding challenge is done - providing a 5+ min break/grace period before answering folks questions about the hunt.

 ### Spaced Repetition Planning
 I don't have the magical skills of Anki - but thanks to attending lovely 100Devs standups I am familiar with utilizing the Fibonacci Sequence.
 A sequence that looks pretty similar to Anki's spaced repetition model...